isomorphic-git/isomorphic-git/README.md

 Isomorphic-git aims for 100% interoperability with the canonical git implementation.
 This means it does all its operations by modifying files in a ".git" directory just like the git you are used to.
 The included `isogit` CLI can operate on git repositories on your desktop or server.

 This library aims to be a complete solution with no assembly required.
-I've tried carefully to design the API so it is easy to use all the features, without paying a penalty in bundle size.
+The API has been designed with modern tools like Rollup and Webpack in mind.
-By providing functionality as separate functions instead of an object oriented API, code bundlers like Webpack will only include the functionality your application actually uses.
-(Or at least that's the goal.)
+By providing functionality as individual functions, code bundlers can produce smaller bundles by including only the functions your application uses.

 The project includes type definitions so you can enjoy static type-checking and intelligent code completion in editors like VS Code and [CodeSandbox](https://codesandbox.io).